emaalouf/DeleteCaptions/README.md

 # API.Video Caption Deleter

-This Node.js project provides scripts to manage captions on your api.video account.
+This Node.js project provides scripts to manage captions on your api.video account with intelligent rate limiting.

 ## Scripts